angular/angular/adev/src/content/introduction/essentials/components.md

 Other common metadata that you'll also see in components include:

 - `standalone: true` — The recommended approach of streamlining the authoring experience of components
-- `styles` — A string or array of strings that contains any CSS styles you want applied to the component
+- `styles` — A string or array of strings that contains any CSS styles you want to apply to the component

 Knowing this, here is an updated version of our `TodoListItem` component.